-In the spaces provided, write the two-digit U.S. Postal Service abbreviation for the state where you deposit your taxes using Form 8109 or initiate EFTPS transfers.
+In the spaces provided, write the two-letter U.S. Postal Service abbreviation for the bank branch in the state where you deposit your taxes using Form 8109 or initiate EFTPS transfers.
 IRS uses the state shown to determine banking days for purposes of deposit due dates.
 Official state holidays for the state shown are not counted as banking days.
 If you deposit in multiple states, enter "MU" in the spaces provided.